Saint-Philippe du Roule station: Station layout

+Platforms

+Saint-Philippe-du-Roule is a standard station.
+It has two platforms separated by the metro tracks and the vault is elliptical.
+The decoration is in the Andreu-Motte style with two orange light canopies, benches, tunnel exits, and corridor openings treated with flat orange tiles as well as Motte seats in the same colour.
+These fittings are combined with the bevelled white ceramic tiles covering the walls and vault.
+The advertising frames are made of honey-coloured earthenware and the name of the station is also made of earthenware, in the style of the original CMP.
+It is one of the few stations that still features the Andreu-Motte style in its entirety.

+Bus connections

+The station is served by lines 28, 32, 52, 80 and 93 of the RATP Bus Network.

 Nearby

 North of the station is the fashionable street of Rue du Faubourg Saint-Honoré and the church of Saint-Philippe du Roule.
 A chapel was established in the district of Bas-Roule, near a leprosarium.
-It was replaced by a more important church, which was built by Jean Chalgrin between 1774 and 1784.
+It was replaced by a more important church, which was built by Jean-François Chalgrin between 1774 and 1784.
 The church of Saint-Philippe du Roule was built in the style of a Greco-Roman basilica.
 It was enlarged by Godde in 1845 and Victor Baltard in 1860.
 Its pediment, representing Religion and its attributes, is by François-Joseph Duret.